Madhuri-0607/Ball-collect-game/README.md

-# Ball-collect-game
+# Orb Collector
-Ball Collect Game — A responsive, dynamic, and beginner-friendly 3D browser game built with HTML, CSS, and JavaScript.
+Orb Collector Game — A responsive, dynamic, and beginner-friendly 3D browser game built with HTML, CSS, and JavaScript.
 Control your player, collect moving balls, and boost your score in this interactive web-based game.
 Designed with real-time gameplay and sleek visuals, it’s perfect for showcasing core frontend skills and simple 3D effects using CSS.

-# Ball Collect Game
+# Orb Collector

-Ball Collect Game — A responsive, dynamic, and beginner-friendly 3D browser game built with HTML, CSS, and JavaScript.
+Orb Collector Game — A responsive, dynamic, and beginner-friendly 3D browser game built with HTML, CSS, and JavaScript.
 Control your player, collect moving balls, and boost your score in this interactive web-based game.
 Designed with real-time gameplay and sleek visuals, it’s perfect for showcasing core frontend skills and simple 3D effects using CSS..

 ## Table of Contents